MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .language-bash}

-Let's switch back to the master branch to see what it is like.
-You can see a list of all the branches in your repo by using the command
+Let's switch back to the `master` branch to see what it is like.
+You can see a list of branches in your repo by using the command

 ~~~
 $ git branch
 ~~~
 {: .language-bash}

-This will list all of your branches.
+This will list your local branches.
 The active branch, or the branch you are on will be noted with an asterisk (`*`).

-To switch back to the master branch,
+To switch back to the `master` branch,

 ~~~
 $ git checkout master
 ~~~
 {: .language-bash}

-When you look at the `functions.py` module on the master branch, you should not see your most recent changes.
+When you look at the `functions.py` module on the `master` branch, you should not see your most recent changes.

 You can verify this by using the `git log` command.

 Consider that at the same time we have some changes or features we'd like to implement.
 Let's make a branch to do a documentation update.

-Create a new branch
+Create a new branch.

 ~~~
 $ git checkout -b doc_update